StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 Documentation for the available StackState integrations, including how to configure the associated Agent checks, can be found on the [StackPacks &gt; Integrations pages](../../stackpacks/integrations/).

+### Open source

+StackState Agent V2 is open source and can be found on GitHub at: [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).

 ### Overhead

 StackState Agent V2 consists of up to four different processes - `stackstate-agent`, `trace-agent`, `process-agent` and `cluster-agent`.
 To run the basic Agent, the resources named below are required.
 These were observed running StackState Agent V2 v2.13.0 on a c5.xlarge instance with 4 vCPU cores and 8GB RAM.
 They give an indication of the overhead for the most simple set up.
 Actual resource usage will increase based on the Agent configuration running.
 This can be impacted by factors such as the Agent processes that are enabled, the number and nature of checks running, whether network connection tracking and protocol inspection are enabled, and the number of Kubernetes pods from which metrics are collected on the same host as the Agent.